flamestro/compose-as-code/README.md

 It allows to convert your typescript code to a dockerfile by running the `conduct` command.

 This will generate docker compose files in the `./out` directory by default.
 You can then deploy those files.

+# Create Project

+To create a minimal project with some example code you can use:

+`npx create-composition@latest my-app`

 # Structure